newchuyalong/libgdx-learning/Box2d.md

 Then render your sprites using a libgdx `SpriteBatch` as usual.

 ## Sensors ##
-Sensors are Bodies that do not produce automatic response when collide.
-This is interesting when is needed to be in complete control of what happens when two shapes overlap.
+Sensors are Bodies that do not produce automatic response during a collision (such as applying force).
+This is useful when one needs to be in complete control of what happens when two shapes collide.
-To imagine that, we may think of a drone that has some kind of circular distance of sight.
-This body should follow the drone but shouldn't make physical reactions to it, and the other bodies.
+For example, think of a drone that has some kind of circular distance of sight.
+This body should follow the drone but shouldn't have a physical reaction to it, or any other bodies.
 It should detect when some target is inside it's shape.

-Every body can be a Sensor, it just must have the 'isSensor' flag set to true.
-An example of this would be like this:
+To configure a body to be a sensor, set the 'isSensor' flag to true.
+An example would be:

 ```java
 //At the definition of the Fixture